Trying to Conceive Again

 Answering your questions on conceiving after an ectopic pregnancy

 Statistically, the chances of having a future successful pregnancy are very good and 65% of women are healthily pregnant within 18 months of an ectopic pregnancy.
 Some studies suggest this figure rises to around 85% over two years.
-The time it takes to conceive and chances of conceiving depends on many factors such as the health of your Fallopian tube(s), age, your general and reproductive health and how often you have sex.
+The time it takes to conceive (become pregnant) and chances of conceiving depends on many factors such as the health of your Fallopian tube(s), your age, your general and reproductive health and how often you have sex.

 Detailed general information can be found here on our website.
 Please remember that online medical information is no substitute for expert medical care from your own healthcare team.